sunnya97/ethereum-developers-guide/using-libraries.md

 ## Libraries and EthPM

 When developing decentralized applications, it often doesn't make sense for every developer to reinvent the wheel when it comes to basic functions.
-For this reason, in order to act more like programming languages you may be more familiar with, Solidity supports libraries, reusable pieces of code.
+For this reason, in order to act more like programming languages you may be more familiar with, Solidity supports libraries - pre-written, reusable pieces of code.

 ###### [Library Driven Development](https://blog.aragon.one/library-driven-development-in-solidity-2bebcaf88736) \[8 min read\]